Top Sarasota County official to retire

 DeMarsh added that he planned to become involved with one or two nonprofit organizations upon his retirement.

-“Steve has been a stable rock and counsel for the county,” former Commissioner Christine Robinson wrote in an email.
+“Steve has been a stable rock and counsel for the County,” former Commissioner Christine Robinson wrote in an email.
 “His legal talents are superior and he has incredible integrity.
-He will be a loss for the county.”
+He will be a loss for the county and I him on his distinguished service.”

 Robinson went on to add that, “He understood his role in county government and never overstepped his bounds into the politics of the commission.
 He helped with numerous administrator transitions and has earned the trust and respect of county commissioners and employees.”